rz4/MinoTauro/README.md

 ```

 The neural network example at the beginning of this document, uses `spec` to
-define valid configurations of the `Linear` and `FeedForwardNN` sigmods.
+define valid configurations of the `LearnableLinear` and `FeedForwardNeuralNetwork` mus.
 These `spec` definitions makes it simple and concise to test that modules
 have valid components.
 If a generator is defined for a `spec`, then
 the generated data will be tested against its specification and fail when
 the data does not conform.

 ## Installation: